 - Pupil Premium Grant funding will be allocated following a needs analysis which will identify priority classes, groups or individuals

 - The School Leadership Team and Governing Body monitor the impact of all spending and interventions, including pupil premium

-Providing small group work with an experienced, qualified teacher focussed on overcoming gaps in learning
+Providing small group work with an experienced, qualified teacher focused on overcoming gaps in learning

 - 1:1 tuition support